Ingemark/im-lein-nix/README.md

 # lein-nix

-A leiningen plugin that contributes an arsenal of composable, *small-is-beautiful* tasks with the intent to replace bundling/deployment shell scripts with leiningen's aliases.
+A leiningen plugin that contributes an arsenal of composable, *small-is-beautiful* tasks with the intent to replace bundling/deployment shell scripts.

 ## Usage